That estimated dollar amount results from a 12.3% increase over the 5-year period starting from $2.34 billion in 2017.

 - Dairy, eggs, honey: $12.4 million (0.62%)

 - Food industry waste, animal fodder: $11.8 million (0.59%)

-Yemen’s top 10 exports accounted for 96.1% of the overall value of its global shipments.
+By value, Yemen’s top 10 export categories accounted for 96.1% of the overall value of its global shipments.

 The following types of Yemeni product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports is the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.